cranmer/experimentalparticle/content/pages/group.md

 Thesis: "Higgs Boson Discovery and First Property Measurements with the H -> ZZ -> 4l Channel and the Combination", 2014
 <br />
-Went on to: data scientist at Wild Card
+Went on to: data scientist at Wild Card, then Sidewalk Labs, then postdoc at EPFL, now Facebook Reality Labs
 <br />
 <a href="http://twitter.com/svenkreiss"><i class="fa fa-twitter-square fa-lg"></i> Twitter</a>
 </div>